As a seasoned writer and editor, I understand the value a human editor can add to a business.

 However, I use Grammarly daily to edit anything I write on my blogs.

 What exactly is Grammarly?
+What are its unique features, Pros and Cons, and pricing plans?
 Is it worthwhile?
 Can it take the role of a human editor?

 In my Grammarly review, I answer these questions and more.